Neural network reconstruction of the dense matter equation of state from neutron star observables: Results and Discussion

-The closure tests shown above demonstrate that the AD based methodology with DNNs used here is reliable in reconstructing the underlying dense matter EoS, given limited NS M-R observations with measurement errors.
-Our work applies an unbiased representation for the EoS with DNNs, and thus also introduced model-independence into the exploration of dense matter properties from NS structural observations.
+The closure tests above demonstrate that the present AD based method with DNNs reliably reconstructs the underlying dense NS matter EoS, given limited NS M-R observations, with substantial measurement errors.
+This method applies an unbiased representation for the EoS with DNNs, and thus introduces an unique model-independence into the exploration of the properties of dense matter from NS structural observations.
 While Bayesian approaches can use polytropic EoSs for a model-independent reconstruction, the optimization in a multi-dimensional parameter space is computationally inefficient.
-Moreover, since the AD framework uses a pre-trained DNN to emulate the TOV equations, the proposed method is fast and holds practical efficiency.
-In comparison with supervised learning approaches on the same problem, besides providing a novel alternative for the EoS reconstruction, our work possesses a natural Bayesian picture for its interpretation and estimates the uncertainty related to the observational noise.
-This work can be further extended to incorporate a Bayesian Neural Network to visulaize the complete picture.
-Another aspect to be explored is the inclusion of EoSs that undergo a phase transition from hadronic matter to quark matter.
-This is a possibility of such an occurrence in the cores of NSs.
-In the current study we do not include any such criterion (e.g., constant pressure with increasing energy density) in the data-set preparation.
+Moreover, as the AD framework uses a pre-trained DNN to emulate the TOV equations, the method proposed here is fast and efficient.
+When compared to supervised learning approaches on the same problem, the present new method possesses a natural Bayesian picture for its interpretation and for estimating the uncertainties related to the observational noise, besides providing a novel alternative for the EoS reconstruction.
+This work can be further extended to incorporate a Bayesian Neural Network.
+An interesting aspect which can be explored is the inclusion of EoSs which undergo a first-order phase transition (FOPT) or a crossover from hadronic matter to quark matter.
+There is a possibility of such an occurrence of a FOPT in the cores of NSs, which may have dramatic consequences also for binary neutron star mergers, BNSMs~\cite{Most:2018eaw}, and for core collapse supernovae.
+In the current study we do not include such EoSs (e.g., constant pressure with increasing energy density) in the data-set.